DevOpsBootcamp/website/source/getting_started.rst

 You can save `this file
 <https://raw.githubusercontent.com/DevOpsBootcamp/Vagrant/master/Vagrantfile>`_
-to the same directory that you downloaded the above into.
+to your devops folder.

-If you have git installed already, you can also jsut clone the repo and grab the file.
+If you have git installed already, you can also just clone the repo and grab the file.

 .. code-block:: bash

     $ git clone git@github.com:DevOpsBootCamp/devopsbootcamp-vagrant.git